crnjaja/PrivadoID/README.md

 <!-- DECENTRALIZED IDENTIFIERS -->
 ### Decentralized Identifiers

 A Decentralized Identifier - DID is a new type of globally unique identifier that can be used to identify any entity, whether it be a person, organization, device, or other digital resource.
-Unlike traditional identifiers, DIDs are designed to be self-sovereign, fully under the control of the entity they identify.
+Unlike traditional identifiers, DIDs are designed to be self-sovereign - fully under the control of the entity they identify.

 DIDs are designed to be a permanent identifier that does not need to change even if the underlying system or service provider changes, aren't managed by any central authority and are cryptographically verifiable : the DID is associated with a public/private key pair, and control over the DID can be proven by demonstrating control over the corresponding private key.